rranaivo/GettingAndCleaningData/README.md

 	1.5.
 Merge all Training and Test respective datasets (Subject, Activity and Measurements)

 ## 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 	2.1.
-Read Measurement names	from "UCI HAR Dataset/features.txt" and use the function grepl to filter them by mean and standard deviation.
+Read Measurement names	from "UCI HAR Dataset/features.txt" and use the function "grepl" to filter them by mean and standard deviation.
 	2.1.
 Apply filter to Measurements datasets

 ## 3. Uses descriptive activity names to name the activities in the data set